 Low Deflection Shafts Choices Of Manufacturer.

-Predator had the 314 shaft to start with around 20 years ago which got mixed reviews and has since been followed up with the 314 versions 2 and 3.
+Starting with the 314 shaft around 20 years ago, Predator got mixed reviews on this shaft.
+Many players took to the hit straight away.
+They have since followed up with the 314 versions 2 and 3.

-Predator also developed the European tapered Z shaft and the stiffer vantage shaft.
+Predator also developed the European tapered Z shaft and the vantage shaft.

 The vantage shaft is a stiffer thicker low deflection shaft

 Predator developed the first black carbon fiber shaft the Revo which is available in two tip sizes.
 The shaft has been very popular with many players.